9M2PJU/9M2PJU-QSO-Map/README.md

 A utility to amateur radio operators, to show the contents of an ADIF file visually on a map.
 This is what I use to generate maps of my contacts for my blog posts about portable radio operations.

+This was originally intended to be a replacement of sorts for the tool that used to live at [http://qsomap.adventureradio.de/](http://qsomap.adventureradio.de/), sadly now offline.
+I have since added more features; it also does all the processing client-side rather than using a database and processing on the back end.

 ![Screenshot](/img/screenshot.png)

 Use it at [https://adifmap.m0trt.radio](https://adifmap.m0trt.radio).